JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ## Contractions

-We like to keep our tone conversational so we use contractions regularly.
+We like to keep our tone conversational, so we use contractions regularly.

 <br/>

 ## Dates

-Spell out months and days of the week in either long or short form.
+Spell out months and days of the week in either short or long form.

 ### Short form:  Abbreviate to 3 letters, no period
 <pre>
 ✅  Mon, Tue, Wed - Jan, Feb, Mar
 </pre>
-### Long-form: Spell out whenever other words frame the day or month
+### Long form: Spell out whenever other words frame the day or month
 <pre>
 ✅  Saturday, April 17
 </pre>